MenuClose Menu

 We aim to return all physical documents to you within five working days in the same way they’ve been sent.
 So if you’ve posted them to us by recorded delivery, that's how they'll be returned.

-Once we have all the information needed, we’ll check that all documents are correct and valid.
+Once we have all the information needed, we’ll run some checks.

-Once these checks have been completed, we’ll contact the beneficiary, beneficiaries or executor to let them know the total amount that’ll be paid out and to ask for bank details.
+Once these checks have been completed, we’ll contact you to let you know the total amount that’ll be paid out and to ask for your bank details.
 You’ll need to fill out a ‘Payment instruction form’ so we know where to pay the claim to.

 We’ll usually pay the claim out in full by bank transfer, directly into the beneficiary’s bank account.
 We aim to make the payment within 20-30 days of receiving all the information we need.

-If we receive incorrect information or if the evidence doesn’t pass our checks, we’ll get in touch with the beneficiary, next of kin or person who is dealing with the member’s affairs to ask for more information.
+If we receive incorrect information or if the evidence doesn’t pass our checks, we’ll get in touch with you to ask for more information.

 Other questions about your claim